-If we are unable to develop, obtain regulatory approval for and commercialize TPST-1495, TPST-1120, or any of our future product candidates, or if we experience significant delays in doing so, our business will be materially harmed.
+If we are unable to develop, obtain regulatory approval for and commercialize TPST-1495, amezalpat, or any of our future product candidates, or if we experience significant delays in doing so, our business will be materially harmed.

-We plan to invest a substantial amount of our efforts and financial resources in our current lead product candidates, TPST-1495, a dual EP2/EP4 prostaglandin ("PGE2") receptor antagonist, and TPST-1120, a peroxisome proliferator-activated receptor alpha ("PPARα") antagonist for the treatment of various cancers.
-We have initiated Phase 1 clinical trials of TPST-1495 and TPST-1120 for the treatment of advanced solid tumors.
-We intend to request meetings with FDA during 2024 to discuss a potential pivotal Phase 3 trial design for TPST-1120 for HCC, but the FDA may not agree that we are ready for such meetings, and may require that we conduct additional dose optimization or Phase 2 development work prior to proceeding to a Phase 3 trial.
-Any delay in our ability to proceed to a pivotal trial for TPST-1120 will add time and expense to the development pathway and adversely impact the timing and potential for profitability.
-Our ability to generate product revenue will depend heavily on the successful development and eventual commercialization of TPST-1495 and TPST-1120 and any future product candidates, which may never occur.
+We plan to invest a substantial amount of our efforts and financial resources in our current lead product candidates, TPST-1495, a dual EP2/EP4 prostaglandin ("PGE2") receptor antagonist, and amezalpat, a peroxisome proliferator-activated receptor alpha ("PPARa") antagonist for the treatment of various cancers.
+We have initiated Phase 1 clinical trials of TPST-1495 and amezalpat for the treatment of advanced solid tumors.
+We anticipate receiving feedback from the FDA on our potential pivotal Phase 3 trial design for amezalpat for HCC during the third quarter of 2024.
+The FDA may require that we conduct additional dose optimization or Phase 2 development work prior to proceeding to a Phase 3 trial.
+Any delay in our ability to proceed to a pivotal trial for amezalpat will add time and expense to the development pathway and adversely impact the timing and potential for profitability.
+Our ability to generate product revenue will depend heavily on the successful development and eventual commercialization of TPST-1495 and amezalpat and any future product candidates, which may never occur.
 We currently generate no revenue from sales of any product and we may never be able to develop or commercialize a marketable product.

 Each of our programs and product candidates will require further clinical and/or preclinical development, regulatory approval in multiple jurisdictions, obtaining preclinical, clinical and commercial manufacturing supply, capacity and expertise, building of a commercial organization, substantial investment and significant marketing efforts before we generate any revenue from product sales.
-TPST-1495 and TPST-1120 and any future product candidates must be authorized for marketing by the FDA, the Health Products and Food Branch of Health Canada ("HPFB"), the European Medicines Agency ("EMA"), and certain other foreign regulatory agencies before we may commercialize any of our product candidates in the United States, Canada, European Union, or other jurisdictions.
+TPST-1495 and amezalpat and any future product candidates must be authorized for marketing by the FDA, the Health Products and Food Branch of Health Canada ("HPFB"), the European Medicines Agency ("EMA"), and certain other foreign regulatory agencies before we may commercialize any of our product candidates in the United States, Canada, European Union, or other jurisdictions.

-The success of TPST-1495 and TPST-1120 and any future product candidates depends on multiple factors, including:
+The success of TPST-1495 and amezalpat and any future product candidates depends on multiple factors, including: